-How to use sticker and apps in iMessage on iPhone and iPad
+Have fun in Messages with stickers and apps!

 When you're done, tap the Collapse tool at the top of the app window.
 It looks like an arrow pointing down.

-How to search for your apps or sticker packs in iMessage on iPhone and iPad
+How to search for your apps or sticker packs in Messages on iPhone and iPad

-Maybe you're a bit of a sticker collector in iMessage and need a little bit of help finding that one sticker pack with that one funny animation.
+Maybe you're a bit of a sticker collector in iMessage and need some help finding that one sticker pack with that one funny animation.
 You can search for them by name in your App Tray settings.

 - Launch the Messages app on your iPhone or iPad.

-Tap the App Tray button next to your text field, above the keyboard.
+Tap the App Tray button next to your text field above the keyboard.
 It looks like the App Store logo.

 - Swipe to the left and tap the more button at the end of the list.